If we don’t win, you don’t pay.

 “No person in a business district shall make a U-turn, except at an intersection, or on a divided highway where an opening has been provided in accordance with Section 21651.
 This turning movement shall be made as close as practicable to the extreme left-hand edge of the lanes moving in the driver’s direction of travel immediately prior to the initiation of the turning movement, when more than one lane in the direction of travel is present.”
 [Emphasis] (Source, California Legislative Information).

-In other words, look at California Vehicle Code Section 21651 if you are not sure whether the turn is legal.
+In other words, look at California Vehicle Code Section 21651 if you are unsure whether the turn is legal.
 Here, you cannot make a U-Turn in a business district unless under a specific fashion because you can only turn around at an intersection or on a divided highway following Section 21651 below.

 - California Vehicle Code Section 21651 states: